DesAnshuJoshi/dark-light-theme-toggle/README.md

 5. Open your web browser and visit `http://localhost:3000` to see the application running with the default theme.

-## Technologies

-* React JS: The project is built using React JS, a popular JavaScript library for building user interfaces.

-* CSS: CSS is used to style the application components based on the selected theme.## Usage

-Once the application is running, you can toggle between the dark and light themes by clicking on the toggle button provided.
-The selected theme will be applied instantly to the application.
-Additionally, the selected theme will be persisted in the browser's local storage, so the next time you visit the application, the previously selected theme will be automatically applied.
 ## Usage

 Once the application is running, you can toggle between the dark and light themes by clicking on the toggle button provided.
 The selected theme will be applied instantly to the application.
 Additionally, the selected theme will be persisted in the browser's local storage, so the next time you visit the application, the previously selected theme will be automatically applied.